 Underneath the whole complex, chariots went back and forth carrying wood to be burnt in the ovens linked to the heating and lies an impressive water system that shows Romans’ incredible hydraulic expertise.

-If you are a history lover, the Baths of Caracalla are a real gem, a full immersion in ancient Roman architecture, way of life and self-celebration.
+If you are a history lover, the Baths of Caracalla are a real gem, a full immersion in ancient Roman architecture, a way of life and self-celebration.